Breeders Assistant has many features above and beyond the basics of recording animal records and generating pedigrees.

 The 'linechaser info' report lists all the ancestors of a given individual line by line, in a standardized format.

-Breeders Assistant can print documents such as sale agreements (contracts of sale) and mating agreements like.
+Breeders Assistant can print documents such as sale agreements (contracts of sale) and mating agreements.
 You have control over the wording used - BA will insert fields from the database and print it for you.

 The contact records let you store all the usual details for people who are associated with the animals in your database - such as breeders, owners, vets etc. You can record all the usual details such as name, address, phone number etc.